 Security Guard Interview Questions And Tips

-You'll want to be thoughtful in your answers.
-Poor interview responses can raise red flags that could cost you the job.
+Be thoughtful in your answers.
+Poor responses can raise red flags that may cost you the job.

 Tips for What to Say

-Skills that are frequently in demand for people working in security are
+Skills frequently in demand for security personnel include:

-Give examples.
-In your responses to interview questions, talk about your previous experience.
-Use this as an opportunity to show off the skills you've used in these roles.
+In your responses to interview questions, share your previous experience.
+Use this opportunity to showcase the skills you've applied in these roles.

 What Not to Say

-Don't ramble.
-You want to share examples and show proof that you possess the skills the company requires from a security guard.
-That said, keep your responses tight and to the point.
+Share examples and provide proof that you possess the skills the company requires.
+Keep your responses concise and to the point.

-Don't be negative.
-You may be asked some questions that steer you in a negative direction, such as questions about working with difficult people or members of the public.
-Keep your response positive and focus on what you did to solve problems or help situations simmer down.
+You may encounter questions that lead you in a negative direction, such as those about working with difficult people.
+Keep your responses positive.
+Focus on what you did to solve problems or help situations simmer down.

 Security Guard Interview Questions